-Two drivers have recorded a Grand Slam at Circuit de Barcelona-Catalunya.
-Nigel Mansell did so in 1992, while Michael Schumacher did so in 2002 and Max Verstappen became the latest driver to record a Grand Slam at the track in the 2023 Spanish Grand Prix.
+Three drivers have recorded a Grand Slam at Circuit de Barcelona-Catalunya.
+Nigel Mansell did so in 1992, Michael Schumacher did so in 2002 and Max Verstappen became the latest driver to record a Grand Slam at the track in the 2023 Spanish Grand Prix.

 Ferrari have won the most races at Catalunya, but Mercedes have powered the most wins

 Ferrari are the team with the most wins at Circuit de Barcelona-Catalunya, with eight – one more than Mercedes.

 Mercedes set a new record for most wins for an engine manufacturer at the circuit in 2021, powering their 12th Spanish Grand Prix victory.